IETF-OPSAWG-WG/veloce/draft-mahesh-opsawg-veloce-yang.md

 successful publication of the YANG modules identified as part of the experiment, within the timelines defined in
 {{sec-timeline}}.

-For an updated module, if IETF YANG model can be updated using an IETF WG consensus process (probably including an errata report) and WG github without republishing as a new RFC, the experiment should also be deemed as success.

 Beyond publication, success will also be evaluated based on whether the process improved community participation in YANG